TL;DR Summary

 3. Do I need to learn kanji right away?

-I don’t think so, but kanji is essential for long-term fluency and reading authentic material.
+I don’t think so, but kanji is essential for long-term fluency and reading authentic materials.

 4. How should beginners practice listening?